 They may also have a higher mortality rate from all causes.

-The study, which Jacob B. Pierce at Northwestern University Feinberg School of Medicine in Chicago, IL, led, appears in the Journal of the American Heart Association.
+The study, which Jacob B. Pierce at Northwestern University Feinberg School of Medicine in Chicago, IL, led, appears in the

 The researchers suspect that extreme adversity in childhood makes people more likely to take risks with their health.

 “This population of adults is much more likely to partake in risky behaviors — for example, using food as a coping mechanism, which can lead to problems with weight and obesity,” says Pierce, a fourth-year medical student at the university.

 “They also have higher rates of smoking, which has a direct link to cardiovascular disease,” he adds.